 Ensemble learning approaches are not only powerful for improving base learner’s predictive performance but also capable of accomplishing model diagnostic tasks, such as measuring the importance of features.
 It would be interesting to see if such ideas could be applied to more relevant topics and further facilitate the predictive modeling tasks.

 Kaneko, Hiromasa, and Kimito Funatsu.
 2014.
 “Applicability Domain Based on Ensemble Learning in Classification and Regression Analyses.”
-Journal of Chemical Information and Modeling 54 (9).
-ACS Publications: 2469–82.
+Journal of Chemical Information and Modeling 54 (9): 2469–82.